 We empower our crew members to live our mission and our values, and we aim to achieve a team that is representative of the community we serve.
 We believe that a diverse team pushes the boundaries for creativity and innovation.
-Some recent examples of our commitment to the development of our crew members include the completion of a crew member engagement survey using Culture Amp®, an employee experience platform with a mission to create culture-first organizations, and a Leadership Academy for all people managers at our ECS processing facility that supports their professional growth and development.
+We regularly survey our crew members' engagement using Culture Amp[®], an employee experience platform with a mission to create culture-first organizations, and among our short-term ESG goals is increasing our inclusion score in this engagement survey by at least 5 percentage points.

 We believe in providing our crew members an environment of equal opportunity and the tools necessary to succeed.
 To ensure equality among our workers, our human resources team annually reviews our employees' pay to ensure that every employee receives pay equity for their roles.
 The benefits we provide to crew members include health insurance, 401(k) matching, equity grants, leadership training and an Employee Stock Purchase Plan.
-For all crew members at ECS, we pay at least 25% above living wage and provide a full benefits package from the first day they join Vital Farms.
+For all crew members at ECS, we pay at least 25% above living wage and provide a full benefits package from the first day they join Vital Farms

 We take the health and safety of our crew members seriously, and we expect our team to follow our safety standards and protocols.
 We perform regular safety audits to ensure that proper safety policies are in place and appropriate safety training is provided.
-We measure and report out on safety metrics and regularly review our safety performance with our Board.
-In 2021, we had seven reported injuries.
-Our Total Recorded Injury Rate (TRIR) was 9.8.
-In 2021, our Lost-Time Incident Rate was 0.758.
+At ECS, we work to reduce physicality as much as possible.
+We have automated certain jobs like tray washing, added scheduling blocks in our daily lineup template to prevent our crew members from working the same job for numerous days, and provided ergonomic handling equipment to help reduce job strain.
+In 2022, we had 14 reported injuries.
+Our Total Recorded Injury Rate (TRIR) was 7.0, and our Lost Time Incident Rate was 0.0.